- What are the advantages of car leasing?

-Car leasing isn’t for everyone, the same way as car purchasing isn’t for everyone.
+Car leasing isn’t for everyone, in the same way that not everyone wants to purchase their car.
 That said, there are huge benefits to both but it all depends on what you want out of your car and what suits your situation the best.

-So should you lease instead of buy?
+So should you lease or purchase a vehicle?
 What are the pluses and minuses of car leasing over car purchasing?

-In this article, we go over the good points and the bad points of leasing over car purchasing.
+In this article, we go over the good points and the bad points of leasing when compared to car purchasing.

 You don’t own the car